- Alpharetta Patch

 Alpharetta police detectives found 150 pounds of crystal meth valued at $5.6 million at a Collingwood Lane apartment on Aug.
 8.

 Most of the narcotics were packaged for delivery within the box springs of a mattress.
 More narcotics were found in the "finishing stage" within a small meth lab, according to a release from George Gordon, spokesman for the Alpharetta Department of Public Safety.

-When Mexican diplomat Mariano Saynez-Ruiz-Duran goes to court next month to face charges of "super" speeding and driving drunk, he may still face jail time despite partial diplomatic immunity, reports wsbtv.com.
+When Mexican diplomat Mariano Saynez-Ruiz-Duran goes to court next month , he may still face jail time despite partial diplomatic immunity, reports wsbtv.com.

 A Gainesville teenager has been arrested in connection with the death of her 9-day-old daughter, Olivia Clark, authorities said in a press release.